nazmi/esp-buggy/docs/DEMO.md

 }
 \enddot

-The first controller scaled the deviations from the white line and outputted target speed for the encoders.
+The first controller scaled the deviations from the white line and outputted the target speed for the encoders.
 Then, a differential was created by using a target value and the output before to create a turning effect for the wheels.
 This differential then outputs the corresponding PWM outputs for each motor.

-Another extra thing I added was adaptive system response based on the position of the line, which manipulate the set point of the left and right controller to create quicker turning response.
+Another extra thing we added was an adaptive system response based on the position of the line, which manipulates the set point of the left and right controller to create a quicker turning response.

 _wheelcontrol.cpp_
 ```cpp